How to Manage Household-Generated Wastewater

 Individual sources of wastewater and their major contaminants.
 Source: “Domestic Greywater”, Lanfax Labs (Australia)

-Typically, all household-generated wastewater goes down to common sewer pipe and then flows either to the Municipal Sewer System or an individual onsite Septic System.
+Typically, all household-generated wastewater goes down to a common sewer pipe and then flows either to the Municipal Sewer System or an individual onsite Septic System.
 There are cases, however, when (despite the increased cost), it may make sense to not mix the two most dissimilar classes of wastewater – Black and Grey.
 And the reasons for that are:

 Decreasing the demand for freshwater

-Possibility to reuse greywater may be crucial for homes having limited access to freshwater (harvested rainwater as the only source),
+The possibility to reuse greywater may be crucial for homes having limited access to freshwater (harvested rainwater as the only source),

 Decreasing the volume of wastewater

 It may be the only solution at locations where the size of the lot, its geological conditions, and the quality of the soil have limited capability for the treatment of larger volumes of wastewater.
 Limiting the volume of wastewater, reduces the hydraulic load of the drain field, its size, lifespan….